 Bioinformatics Unit at CIPF of Valencia (Spain).

 I am PhD in physical sciences from the University of Bologna.
-My scientific background is in Structural Bioinformatics and in the last years my research activity focused on the study of the effect of SNPs resulting in single amino acid polymorphisms.
-I applied tools for the analysis of protein three-dimensional structure to predict the effect of single point protein mutations on the protein stability developing machine learning methods to evaluate the free energy change due to a given single amino acid polymorphisms (SAPs).
-More recently, I have been interested to study the relationship between SAPs and the insurgence of human disease.
-Using information derived from the protein sequence and from the sequence profile, I implemented web server tools to predict disease-related protein variants.
+My scientific background is in Structural Bioinformatics and in the last years my research activity focuses on the study of the effect of Single Nucleotide Variants (SNVs) resulting in single amino acid changes.
+I applied tools for the analysis of protein three-dimensional structure to predict the effect of single point protein mutations on the protein stability developing machine learning methods to evaluate the free energy change upon single point mutations (nsSNVs).
+More recently, my research focuses on the relationship between SNVs and the insurgence of human disease.
+Using information derived from the protein sequence and sequence profile, I implemented web server tools to predict disease-related protein mutations.